SegataLab/metaml/README.md

 The tool (i) is based on machine learning classifiers, (ii) includes automatic model and feature selection steps, (iii) comprises cross-validation and cross-study analysis, and (iv) uses as features quantitative microbiome profiles including species-level relative abundances and presence of strain-specific markers.

-It provides also species-level taxonomic profiles and marker presence data for **3000+ public available metagenomes**.
+It provides also species-level taxonomic profiles, marker presence data, and metadata for **3000+ public available metagenomes**.